onsi/ginkgo/docs/NEW_INDEX.md

 })
 ```

 Then both specs generated by the subject nodes in this container will be marked as `Serial`.
-If we transfer the `Serial` decorator to one of the subject nodes, hwoever:
+If we transfer the `Serial` decorator to one of the subject nodes, however:

 ```go
 Describe("Never in parallel please",  func() {